 5. UE and DCS performs primary authentication based on EAP-TLS.
 Since the SUCI was anonymous in line with clause B 2.1.2.2 of TS 33.501 [2] the tunnel is setup first before certificates are exchanged.

 6. The DCS sends an EAP response to the AUSF.
 Including keying material and a SUPI.
 In this case the UE ID from the certificate would act as SUPI.
+The response also includes the PS Address.

-7. The AUSF sends a success message to the AMF including keying material and the SUPI.
+7. The AUSF sends a success message to the AMF including keying material, the SUPI and the PS address.

 8. The AMF includes an indicator on how the UE shall derive its keys to the UE in the NAS message carrying the EAP Success.